AmigaMaster/Simple-Game-Solutions/solutions/O/Old Skies-EN.md

 ##### 5.6.1.2.
 Living Room

+- EXIT house

+#### 5.6.2.
+Inman Residence

-- EXIT house and switch to October 1871 here
+- Switch to October 1871 while standing at this scene

 ### 5.7.
 October 1871